decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $signatureFixtures.bls12-381-shake-256.signature007.header }}
 ```

-And the messages as defined in (#messages-1), mapped to the scalars in (#map-messages-to-scalars) and with the following signature
+And the messages as defined in (#messages), mapped to the scalars in (#map-messages-to-scalars) and with the following signature

 ```
 {{ $signatureFixtures.bls12-381-shake-256.signature007.signature }}